 The dough for ham croquettes is really easy to make.
 You just need about 30 minutes and a strong arm.
 Let’s go!

-Steps 7-8: Now begin to add the milk, little by little, over the next 15-20 minutes.
+7. Gradually add the milk, stirring constantly, over the next 15-20 minutes.
 Every time the mixture gets dry, add some more milk.
-Stir constantly, and once the dough is creamy and thick (photo 8) it’s ready to cool.

 Breading & Frying